brevzin/cpp_proposals/3074_consexpr_union_lifetime/constexpr-union-lifetime.md

 # Revision History

-[@P3074R0] originally proposed the function `std::start_lifetime(p)`.
-This revision adds a new section discussing the [uninitialized storage problem](#the-uninitialized-storage-problem), which motivates a change in design to instead propose `std::uninitialized<T>`.

-[@P3074R1] changed to propose `std::uninitialized<T>` and was discussed in an EWG telecon.
-There, the suggestion was made to make this a language feature, which this revision discusses and argues against.
-Also re-spelled `std::uninitialized<T>` to be a union instead of a class containing an anonymous union.

-[@P3074R2] still argued for `std::uninitialized<T>`.
-This revision changes to instead proposing a language change to unions to solve the problems presented.
+Since [@P3074R4], wording changes and adjusted the rule for when a [union's destructor is deleted](#constructordestructor-intention-matching)

-[@P3074R3] presented two options: a specifically annotated `trivial union` and simply changing the existing `union` rules to always be trivial ("just make it work"), on the basis that `union` is a sharp knife anyway so might as well make it be as useful as possible.
-In [St. Louis](https://github.com/cplusplus/papers/issues/1734#issuecomment-2195769496), EWG expressed a clear preference for "just make it work":
+Since [@P3074R3], in [St. Louis](https://github.com/cplusplus/papers/issues/1734#issuecomment-2195769496), EWG had expressed a clear preference for "just make it work":

 |SF|F|N|A|SA|
 |-|-|-|-|-|